-- Spikes of Villainy: Both his armor and anything made by Mordor.
+- Spikes of Villainy: Both his armor and anything made in Mordor.

 - Take Over the World: Sauron wants world domination, a smaller and more practical goal than Morgoth's desire to remake the universe in his image.

-- Tin Tyrant: Whenever we actually see Sauron in the films, he's fully covered in plate armor.
+- Tin Tyrant: Whenever we see Sauron's original form in the films, he's fully covered in plate armor.
 However, Word of God says that his "armor" is actually his skin.

 - Ultimate Blacksmith: Sauron is one of the most skilled craftsmen in all of existence, which is one reason the Ring is so incredibly hard to destroy.
 While there are smiths of similar or greater skill, most of them live in Valinor, outside the reach of Middle-Earth.